riiiiiiiiiina0/sunny-bear/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests.
+Feel free to submit issues or pull requests :)

 ## License